6; Baltimore City Public Schools Only

 Main Aquarium Campus,

 The National Aquarium engages sixth-grade students from Baltimore City Public Schools in researching aquatic species that live in the Chesapeake Bay watershed, including the Inner Harbor in Baltimore.
-Students test water quality in the Inner Harbor outside the Aquarium to form hypotheses about what Chesapeake Bay animals live there; they then test their hypotheses by conducting an animal survey.
-After the investigation, students recommend community action projects to improve the local watershed.
+Students test water quality in the Inner Harbor outside the Aquarium to form hypotheses about what Chesapeake Bay animals live there before testing their hypotheses by conducting an animal survey.
+After their investigation, students recommend community action projects to improve the health of the local watershed.

 For the 2021-2022 school year, we will be offering three options for participation in the What Lives in the Harbor program:

 - Outdoor Field Experience at the National Aquarium